pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 >
 > Within 30 days following the expiration of the aforementioned period, both parties shall apply in person to the marriage registration authority for the issuance of a divorce certificate; failure to do so shall be deemed a withdrawal of the divorce registration application.

-TLDR: so the calm down period is 60 days, not 30 days.
+TLDR: so the calm down period is pratically 60 days, not 30 days.

 I feel sorry for those whose lives have been so messy that not even divorces can be clean.